Employment in India

 Public and private employment

-Only about 6% of Indian workers work in the public sector.
+Only about 6% of Indian workers work in the public sector; in the non-agricultural sector this share is a little over 10%.
 The public sector includes government departments, public sector enterprises, and autonomous organisations funded by the government.
-The public sector has a higher share in total employment in advanced economies compared to developing ones,
+The public sector has a higher share in total employment in advanced economies compared to developing ones.

 Most of the government jobs are in schools, in railways and public sector banks, in government-funded road and other construction projects, power and water supply utilities.
 Rural health workers and panchayat officials also form a part of rural government jobs.

-Another 6% work for formal private companies.
+Another 6% work for formal private companies, while in the non-agricultural sector, the share of formal private jobs is 11%.
 Within this small slice, half of India's private sector jobs are in manufacturing, while information technology has the next biggest share.

 But, the majority of Indians work in informal enterprises, which are unregistered enterprises run at the household-level.[13]
 Many developing economies have a high share of informal workers, as opposed to advanced economies.